The Ultimate Guide to Australia’s Working Holiday Visa

 The minimum number of days includes weekends and rest days during your period of employment, as long as you’re working the equivalent of full-time hours 5 days per week during that time.
 You can also count multiple shorter periods of “specified work” towards your second or third year working holiday visa.

-UK citizens are exempt from the specified work requirement.
+From 1 July 2024, UK citizens are exempt from the specified work requirement.

 What counts as specified work?